Call Me Back

 Do I need to report the sale of my overseas property to HM Revenue & Customs (HMRC)?

-Yes, you are required to report the sale of overseas property to HMRC and pay any applicable capital gains tax.
+Yes, you are required to report the sale of overseas property to

 How do I calculate the capital gains tax on my overseas property?